SoFi Unlimited Credit Card Review: Earn 2% Cashback With No Annual Fee

 COMPARE: Best Travel Credit Cards

 There are other cashback credit cards on the market that may better suit your needs.
-Here’s how the SoFi credit card compares to its competitors.
+Here’s how the SoFi credit card compares to a few competitors.

 Both cards offer a 2% cashback baseline with no annual fee, though the Citi Double Cash® card structures rewards as 1% back after purchasing and 1% back after paying your credit card bill.